 With the two (47uH-200 uH) choke coils and the resonating capacitance across the primary, the circuit operates as a "Royer" type inverter where the primary is resonated with the capacitance and where the chokes keep the power supply from reducing the resonant action of the primary.
 These chokes also keep the primary oscillations from feeding back to the power supply.
 The role of these chokes and the resonating capacitor are discussed more fully below.

 Zener diodes are connected across the FET gates so that the maximum gate to drain voltage is not exceeded.
 Use of a zener voltage higher than the minimum gate to source turn-on voltage ensures that the FETs are conducting at a high level.

-Thus, each FET is turned off as the opposite-phase FET turns on and this continues until the primary voltage reverses phase.
+Each FET is turned off as the opposite-phase FET turns on and this continues until the primary voltage reverses phase.
 This phase reversal happens when the primary voltage crosses zero so that switching occurs when there is zero voltage across the FET.
 Hence, "Zero Voltage Switching" or ZVS.

 In some cases, the FETs are run without zeners to ground and the gate voltage is limited by a voltage regulator such as a 7812.
 With this configuration, the resistors from the power supply to the gate can be lower (e.g., 270 Ohms), thus reducing turn on time.
 Note that the gate bias voltage must be lower than the drain supply voltage to ensure that the coupling diodes are reverse biased when the drain is high.
 Also note that the dissipation of the gate bias resistors should be carefully watched as their resistances are reduced.